The beauty of rolling with the punches – Interview with Hilton Augustine, Jr.

 At the time of the acquisition, GMSI handled communication network systems for various private enterprises, as well as some of the most secure public-sector organizations in the world, such as the US Department of Defense.

 At the time he made this remark, Augustine had been in Buenos Aires for a mere week.

 While Augustine’s joke was by no means the core of his interview, it does capture a core quality of his character.

-I called Augustine late one evening, right after his yoga class.
-“Hello Hello,” he greeted me with a smiling voice and a mild New Orleans twang.
+TMS called Augustine late one evening, right after his yoga class.
+“Hello Hello," he greeted us with a smiling voice and a mild New Orleans twang.

-Even during a phone interview, Augustine’s energy was contagious, unrestricted by the land and seas separating him and I. It was easy to imagine him offering his long, thoughtful insights into his life and career with his feet up on a table, head swung back, holding a beer.
+Even during a phone interview, Augustine’s energy was contagious, unrestricted by the land and seas.
+It was easy to imagine him offering his long, thoughtful insights into his life and career with his feet up on a table, head swung back, holding a beer.

 Early years in New Orleans

 “For the five siblings in my family, statistically we’ve done on average better than what you would expect from average African American families in the United States.
 That is because of the side hustles my dad did … He was a high school teacher by trade and training but he always had a side hustle.
 He sold vacuum cleaners, he sold encyclopedias… door to door kind of stuff … that allowed us to move out of that neighborhood into a better neighborhood and better schools, etcetera.
 It’s still very unique that a black family can break the system.
 It’s generational," Augustine explained.

 Although he was friendly and relaxed, all of Augustine’s answers to questions were matter-of-fact, and most were delivered without hesitation.
 His responses were also impeccably thought out, simultaneously addressing the question posed, clearing up any potential discrepancies with previous answers and anticipating follow-up questions.